 A job description that's able to grab a prospective employee's attention and excite them to apply for the position is key, no matter what role you're looking to fill.
 To make sure that happens, keep these three pointers in mind when writing your next job description.

 speak to the larger purpose this role contributes to.

 If you'd like further direction, read more tips and insights in our guide to writing highly effective job descriptions.

 5. brush up on the latest industry trends

 Staying up to date on the latest trends in the life sciences industry will not only strengthen the quality of your QA specialist hires today, but it will help improve your recruitment process over the long term.

 Here are a few trends to pay attention to right now:

-Don't expect growth across the life sciences and healthcare space to slow down anytime soon, given that global healthcare spending is expected to surpass $10 trillion by 2022.
+Don't expect growth across the life sciences and healthcare sectors to slow down anytime soon, given that global healthcare spending is expected to surpass $10 trillion by 2022.

-Life sciences and healthcare talent say they are attracted to companies that are local (45%), who's cultures align with their values (42%), and have a good brand reputation (39%).
-Keeping these expectations in mind when actively recruiting talent can give you the upper hand.
+Life sciences and healthcare talent say they are attracted to companies that are local (45%), who's cultures align with their values (42%) and have a good brand reputation (39%).
+Keeping these expectations in mind when recruiting talent can give you the upper hand.